sachin56432/Python-Projects/README.md

 Finally, the program generates a line chart with markers showing how sales for the top two categories have changed month by month.
 The axes are labeled appropriately, a title is added for clarity, and a legend is placed at the lower right of the plot.
 A grid with dashed lines is also included for easier interpretation.
 The resulting chart provides a clear visual comparison of monthly sales trends for the two most successful product categories.

+I added One other Question ion this assignment is find the minmum value